clbarnes/swc-neuron/README.md

 # swc-neuron

 Rust library for reading, writing, and manipulating SWC files for neuronal morphology.
-Also includes a CLI for basic validation, sorting, and reindexing.
+Also includes a CLI for basic validation, sorting, and reindexing (with optional feature `cli`).

 The format was originally proposed in [Cannon, et al. 1998](http://dx.doi.org/10.1016/S0165-0270(98)00091-0), with an implementation in [dohalloran/SWC_BATCH_CHECK](https://github.com/dohalloran/SWC_BATCH_CHECK).